 A critical part of every Engineering Leader's job, including your manager's, is to challenge the estimates they receive.
 It's their job to question you on the estimates, ensure that you are building the right thing, that you looked at it from different angles, that you are taking the simple approach to building it, and to push you on shipping it sooner.

 This might induce some fear into you.
 You might feel pressured to reduce the estimate and over-promise on the timeline.
 This is normal.
-It's important to take a breath, and not commit on the spot to a new date on the spot.
+It's important to take a breath, and not commit on the spot to a new date.
 Instead, go back to the drawing board and re-visit your plan with a clear head.
 You might come to the same conclusion and the same date after all, and that's also okay.

 In fact, your stakeholders will appreciate a well-thought out plan and explanation on the estimates, and their trust in you will grow if you meet that estimate.
 They will respect the fact that you know your project enough to make well-educated decisions, and that you deliver on your promises.